 \subsection{Benchmark Details}

 \paragraph{CodeFlowBench-Comp} This component comprises 5,258 competitive programming problems designed to test algorithmic reasoning depth.
 It emphasizes multi-step logic with up to $\ge$7 interaction turns.
 Similarly, dependency structures are non-trivial, concentrated at depth 2, indicating that nested function calls are the norm rather than the exception.
 To validate the difficulty of these structures, we correlated our metrics with official Codeforces ratings.
-As illustrated in Fig. \ref{fig:distribution-rating} (Appendix \ref{sec: codeflowbench-main stat} for space reason), there is a strong positive correlation: as interaction turns and dependency depths increase, the average problem rating rises sharply, approaching 2,900 (Grandmaster level) for tasks with $\ge$7 turns.
-These statistics confirm that our structural metrics effectively capture the intrinsic complexity of logical problems.
+Fig. \ref{fig:distribution-rating} demonstrates the statistical information of CodeFlowBench-Comp.
+Regarding the distribution, the data shows a clear preference for multi-step logic.
+Furthermore, correlating these metrics with Codeforces difficulty ratings confirms their validity.
+As illustrated in the rating curves, we observe a strong positive correlation beyond the structural baseline: as the interaction turns and dependency depth increase, the average problem rating rises sharply—approaching 2,900 for tasks with $\ge$7 turns.
+This demonstrates that our structural metrics effectively capture the intrinsic complexity of logical problems.

 \paragraph{CodeFlowBench-Repo} Complementing the algorithmic focus, CodeFlowBench-Repo evaluates software engineering proficiency in real-world contexts.
 It is constructed by applying our Subproblem Generation pipeline to DomainEval \citep{zhu2025domaineval}, utilizing high-quality GitHub repositories ($>$100 stars) as the source.
 Our curated dataset spans five specialized domains: \textit{Basic, Cryptography, Network, System, and Visualization}.
 Through our pipeline, we extended these original contexts into complex codeflow scenarios that reach up to 9 interaction turns and a dependency depth of 4.
 The final distribution highlights significant structural complexity: 56.6\% of problems require multi-turn iterative generation, forcing models to maintain reasoning continuity, while 54.3\% involve deep dependency chains, requiring the model to correctly orchestrate hierarchical function calls.
 Detailed construction protocols and statistics are provided in Appendix \ref{sec: domaineval}, \ref{sec: domain dataset construction} and \ref{sec: Domain Stats}.